Get free assessment of your website’s lead collection Learn more

 Image source.

-Think of a growth hacker as a superhero job, using their powers of innovation and data analysis to help businesses achieve rapid growth.
-They’re the ones who come up with creative and unconventional strategies to reach customers, drive engagement, and increase sales.
+Think of a growth hacker as a superhero job, using their powers of innovation and data analysis to help businesses achieve rapid increase in leads, sales, etc. They’re the ones who come up with creative and unconventional strategies to reach customers, drive engagement, and increase sales.

-Some examples of successful growth hackers include Sean Ellis, who is credited with coining the term “growth hacking”, and Aaron Ginn, who was a growth hacker at both StumbleUpon and Tinder.
-These growth hackers have used their skills to help companies like Dropbox and Airbnb achieve massive growth and success.
+Some examples of successful growth hackers include Sean Ellis, who is credited with coining the term “growth hacking”, and Aaron Ginn, who worked for StumbleUpon and Tinder.
+These hackers have used their skills to help companies like Dropbox and Airbnb achieve massive success.

-Expert view on the meaning of growth hacker job:
+Expert view on the meaning of growth hacker’s job:

 A Growth hacker is an individual whose true north is growth.
 They are constantly experimenting and testing new strategies to drive growth for their company.
 They are data-driven, creative, and think outside the box to find new and innovative ways to reach customers and increase engagement.
 They are constantly iterating on their tactics to achieve rapid and sustainable growth for their business.